niiccoo2/NDX/README.md

 Magic 8 Ball: Ask it a yes or no question and it will give you an answer!

+ChatGPT: Enter the password (We may change it so if you think you shoud know it ask Nico) then use ChatGPT!
+Press q to quit at any prompt. **If people are spaming things for no reason to waste my $$$ you will be asked to stop using NDX**

+Density Calc: Enter the mass and Volume and the density will be calculated!

 By: Nico and Xavier